or

 Life After the Diamond

-Still, he always remained in baseball – be it as an executive, scout, or mentor, becoming the first Jewish general manager and helping open doors for players of all backgrounds – including African Americans in the post-Jackie Robinson era.
+In 1947, Greenberg was traded to the Pittsburgh Pirates and retired after one season, going on to become an executive, scout, mentor, and eventually, the first Jewish general manager in American team sports – a feat that helped open doors for players of all backgrounds, including African Americans in the post-Jackie Robinson era.